-You may have heard about the devastating earthquakes that rocked the Indonesian Island of Lombok recently.
-We set up a gofundme page, and sent over a team to help out where they could; getting immediate supplies to those who need it most.
+You may have heard about the devastating earthquakes that rocked the Indonesian Island of Lombok in August 2018.
+We immidiatley set up a gofundme page, and sent over a team to help out where they could; getting immediate supplies to those who need it most.
 It's now 2020 and we are still doing what we can to support the lives of the locals of Lombok.